-Credit Hours

 Required:

-IB 2006 International Business 3
+IB 2006 International Business

-IB 3121 Global Business Management 3
+IB 3121 Global Business Management

-AN 3020 Intercultural Communication 3
+AN 3020 Intercultural Communication

-ional courses in one of the following modern languages: rman, Italian, Modern Greek, Spanish 9
+Three addi tional courses in one of the following modern languages:

+French, Ge erman, Italian, Modern Greek, Spanish
-The third co ourse should aim to assist students in communicating

-in a busine ss environment, if available.
+The third course should aim to assist students in communicating in a business environment, if available.
 (Levels offered: A1, A2, B1)

 All language courses are open to non-native speakers only.
 Students with previous knowledge in the language of their choice will have to contact the respective instructor and take a placement exam.